davidfig/cordova-allow-background-audio/README.md

-## WARNING: this is not finished and does not work :(

 # Allow Background Audio for iOS

 When included within a cordova/phonegap build then the application will not stop any background audio that is playing.
 Any application sounds will play over the background audio.